New to LastDodo?See how it works

 THE PEQUAD

-THE GLORY OF WHALING
+THE GLORY OF WHALESHIGHTING

 MOBY DICK

-Who's good? – The great white whale who, like nature, asks nothing more than to be left alone?
-Or the bold Ahab who, like scientists, explorers, and philosophers, fearlessly seeks to unravel the mysteries of the universe?
+Who is good? – The great white whale who, just like nature, asks for nothing but to be left alone?
+Or the bold Ahab who, just like scientists, explorers, and philosophers, fearlessly wants to unravel the mysteries of the universe?

 BIOGRAPHICAL